anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Much though he recites the sacred texts, but acts not accordingly, that heedless man is like a cowherd who only counts the cows of others
+Quote: With the realization of one's own potential and self-confidence in one's ability, one can build a better world.

-By: The Buddha
+By: Dalai Lama